j354374/fed-html/project-task1-4page-site/readme.md

 Icons provided by Icofont(https://icofont.com/).
 Background images from SVG Patterns Gallery(https://philiprogers.com/svgpatterns/), SVG Backgrounds (https://www.svgbackgrounds.com/#flat-mountains) and the cloud header was from loading.io. (https://loading.io/background/m-clouds)

-skills.js script was written by mplungjan in response to the following [stackoverflow question](https://stackoverflow.com/questions/64661591/use-javascript-to-create-hyperlink-from-html5-details-summary-data-element/64661875#64661875) please also see the codepen: https://codepen.io/j354374/pen/WNxyReJ
+skills.js script was written by mplungjan (online alias) in response to the following [stackoverflow question](https://stackoverflow.com/questions/64661591/use-javascript-to-create-hyperlink-from-html5-details-summary-data-element/64661875#64661875) please also see the codepen: https://codepen.io/j354374/pen/WNxyReJ